mattmakai/fullstackpython.com/source/content/pages/02-web-frameworks/0201-web-frameworks.markdown

 it is maintainable.

-## Web frameworks learning checklist
-<i class="fa fa-check-square-o"></i>
-Choose a major web framework ([Django](/django.html) or [Flask](/flask.html) are recommended) and stick with it.

-<i class="fa fa-check-square-o"></i>
-Work through a detailed tutorial found within the resources links on the framework's page.

-<i class="fa fa-check-square-o"></i>
-Study open source examples built with your framework of choice so you can take parts of those projects and reuse the code in your application.

-<i class="fa fa-check-square-o"></i>
-Build the first simple iteration of your web application then go to the [deployment](/deployment.html) section to make it accessible on the web.

 ## Common web framework functionality
 Frameworks provide functionality in their code or through extensions to perform common operations required to run web applications.
 These common